mshockwave/portfolio/content/blog/llvm-machine-scheduler-2.md

 In the diagram above, each vertical bars on the left is an live interval for a specific register.
 A live interval starts from a register definition and ends at its _last_ use that appears right before another register (re)definition.
 In this simplified scenario, counting the number of overlapping live intervals at a certain point -- either before or after an instruction -- gives you its register pressure.

-Live range is basically the duration where a reigster is _reserved_ and blocked out from any other purposes.
+Live range is basically the duration where a register is _reserved_ and blocked out from any other purposes.
 Therefore, if too many registers are being booked at the same time, the likelyhood a register spilling happens increases -- that's why register pressure is a useful tool to gauge the degree of register spillings.

 In reality, LLVM tracks register pressure by groups: registers with similar characteristics are put in the same **pressure set** and maintains its own pressure value.
 Take _scalar_ and _vector_ registers as an example, they are usually assigned into different pressure sets.
 The pressure induced by any scalar registers are aggregated into a same pressure value; a similar logics applies to vector registers: